-Preset 1x514

-Is used for resetting the measured water consumption (registered by the water meter).
-Via the Modbus communication a value can be preset to a defined value, for

-example if the water meter is replaced.
+Preset 1x5 14 Is used for resetting the measured water consumption (registered by the water meter).
+Via the Modbus communication a value can be preset to a defined value, to example if the water meter is replaced. for setting returns to OFF.